brandon-rhodes/dot-emacs/README.md

     middle mouse   Brings up actions associated with the current line. eglot-rename   Seems to rename all instances of a symbol.
 Worth binding?
     C-h .
-Show documentation for symbol under point! (eldoc) M-.
+Show documentation for symbol under point! (eldoc) C-s C-w        Start interactive search for the word at point.
+    M-.
 I’ve used this for years, to jump to definition.
     M-?
 But this is new to me: show where something is referenced!
+    M-s g M-n      Run consult-grep on the symbol at point.

 Questions: why does clicking on a line with a ruff complaint not show suggestions for fixing it?